tmastersmart/pi-talk/README.md

 I created this set of scripts because I could not find one online that would allow to control my PI.
-I want it to talk play musit and I need my hub to monitor when it gets to hot or stops responding.
+I wanted to talk play music and have my hub to monitor when it gets to hot or stops responding.
 More options are planned.
 This started out as PI TALK but has changed into a PI controler.
-This is written mostly in PHP because I use it everyday on websites.
+This is written mostly in PHP.
 =========================================================================================

+Your pi needs a working webserver with PHP installed.

 you need to install these files on your pi talk.php <-- this driver talks to this file